PedroHFMG/PedroHFMG/README.md

 I'm currently learning back-end development with some real projects inside my university.
 I also have some experience with front-end, web development as a whole, and game engines, mostly focused on 2D prototypes.

-At the moment, I'm starting to work on my thesis about 2D and 3D gravitational simulations, using **Godot** or **Unity**, and in the institutional website from our university's Junior Enterprise, **Avance Consultoria Jr.**, where I mainly handle back-end development.
+At the moment, I'm starting to work on my thesis about 2D and 3D gravitational simulations using **Godot** or **Unity**, and in the institutional website from our university's Junior Enterprise, **Avance Consultoria Jr.**, where I mainly handle back-end development.
 I also contributed to the development of the entire blog back-end structure from *Scapola Comunica*, a website that our team from Avance developed from late 2024 to early 2025.

 ### 💻 Skills:
 - **Languages**: PHP, Java (Basics), Javascript/Node.js (Basics)